Scandallisk/world-chat/README.md

 ## Instructions

 Simply copy paste the code below into the file names listed at the specific line.
+You will be required to restart your server for these changes to take effect.
+If you make changes to the player.lua while other players are on your server you will risk crashing your server, forcing a restart.
+To protect our community, please schedule downtime before deploying this change.

 This code was produced for PublicServer version 1.4.7